SupSyDeMarciou/SupSyLibraries/README.md

 Functions and structures follow a standardized syntax (for the most part) to provide a smoother experience when using auto-completion and suggestions, but also so they can easily be remembered and infered from previous experience.
 All functions and most structures have detailled comments which explain how to use them.

 ## Prerequisites
-This librairy is standalone and ready to be used as-is.
-It provides some additionnal features when using **GLFW3**, but it is not required for the majority of the SL.
+This librairy is standalone and ready to be used as-is, no dependencies required.

 ## Synthax Overview
 ### Structures